bright-buzz/brightbuzz-app/replit.md

 NewsFlow is an AI-powered news curation platform designed specifically for young professionals to reduce information anxiety.
 The application intelligently filters and curates news content based on sentiment analysis and user-defined keywords, presenting only positive, career-focused content while filtering out anxiety-inducing topics like layoffs and economic downturns.

-The platform features real-time news fetching from external APIs, AI-powered sentiment analysis using OpenAI's GPT-4o model, customizable keyword filtering, and a modern React-based interface with curated feeds and trending articles.
+The platform features real-time news fetching from external APIs, AI-powered sentiment analysis using OpenAI's GPT-4o model, customizable keyword filtering, automated daily podcast generation, and a modern React-based interface with curated feeds, trending articles, and comprehensive settings management.

 ## User Preferences